On this page you will find links to learning that your children will be familiar with.

 2. Click LOGIN in the top right corner of the screen.

 4. Enter USERNAME and PASSWORD.

 6. Select your LESSON and click START LESSON.

 7. Enjoy learning using all the resources provided in your lesson.

 8. Click BACK TO DASHBOARD to select your next lesson.

 This is a difficult time for everyone.
-It can be hard for children to understand why they can't go about their normal lives, see their friends and loved ones or come to school.
+It can be hard for children to understand why they can't go about their normal lives.
 The links below provide resources, videos or activities to help you and your family cope.

 Change for life has tips for eating healthily, being more active and looking after your mental wellbeing.

-Children may be spending more time online as a result of school closures.
+Children may be spending more time online as a result of COVID-19 restrictions.
 Follow the link below to find links to pages that provide support and advice for you and your children while online.